apostoldevel/apostol/README.md

 **Apostol** is a framework for developing server-side (backend) applications, with source code in C++.

-**Apostol** is an HTTP server with direct access to the [PostgreSQL](https://www.postgresql.org/).
+The key element of the platform is an HTTP server with direct access to the [PostgreSQL](https://www.postgresql.org/) database.

-* The main idea is to connect the HTTP server directly to the database, eliminating intermediary in the form of script programming languages from the `HTTP request` processing chain.
+**The uniqueness** of the solution lies in the fact that both the HTTP server and [PostgreSQL](https://www.postgresql.org/) sockets are in a single event processing loop, which allows data to be instantly transmitted from the HTTP server to the database.
+In other words, there are no intermediaries between the HTTP server and the database, which are usually represented by scripting programming languages.
+This, in turn, allows queries to be executed against the database with maximum efficiency and minimal time delays.

 * The main advantages:
     * **Autonomy**: After building, you get a fully ready-to-use binary file in the form of a system service (daemon) under Linux OS;